-A source of information for all university degrees and program requirements, to include course descriptions, pre-requisite information, and academic policies and procedures.
+Source for information about all of the university degree and program requirements, including course descriptions, pre-requisite information, and academic policies and procedures.
 Students should utilize the catalog associated with their most recent admissions term as policies can change from year to year.